epics-modules/LabJack/docs/source/index.rst

     - asynInt32
     - WAVEGEN_USER_NUM_POINTS
     - Number of points in user-defined output waveforms.
-This cannot be more than the value of maxOutputPoints that was specified in USB1608GConfig.
+This cannot be more than the value of maxOutputPoints that was specified in LabJackConfig.
   * - $(P)WaveGenIntNumPoints
     - longout
     - asynInt32
     - WAVEGEN_INT_NUM_POINTS
     - Number of points in internal predefined output waveforms.
-This cannot be more than the value of maxOutputPoints that was specified in USB1608GConfig.
+This cannot be more than the value of maxOutputPoints that was specified in LabJackConfig.
   * - $(P)WaveGenUserTimeWF
     - waveform
     - asynFloat32Array